aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 ```

-There's a lot of information in a transaction:
+Here is a breakdown of the information in a transaction:
-* `version` indicates the globally unique identifier for this transaction, its ordered position in all the committed transactions on the Blockchain
+* `version` indicates the globally unique identifier for this transaction, its ordered position in all the committed transactions on the blockchain
 * `sender` is the account address of the entity that submitted the transaction
 * `gas_used` is the units paid for executing the transaction
 * `success` and `vm_status` indicate whether or not the transaction successfully executed and any reasons why it might not have
 * `changes` include the final values for any state resources that have been modified during the execution of the transaction
 * `events` contain all the events emitted during the transaction execution
-* `timetstamp` is the near real time timestamp of the transactions execution
+* `timetstamp` is the near real-time timestamp of the transaction's execution

 If `success` is false, then `vm_status` will contain an error code or message that resulted in the transaction failing to succeed.
 When `success` is false, `changes` will be limited to gas deducted from the account and the sequence number incrementing.
 There will be no `events`.

-Each event in `events` is differentiated by an `key`.
-The `key` is derived from the `guid` from `changes`.
-Specifically, the `key` is a 40-byte hex string where the first 8-bytes (or 16 characters) are the little endian representation of the `creation_num` in the `guid` of the `changes` event and the remaining characters are the account address.
+Each event in `events` is differentiated by a `key`.
+The `key` is derived from the `guid` in `changes`.
+Specifically, the `key` is a 40-byte hex string where the first eight bytes (or 16 characters) are the little endian representation of the `creation_num` in the `guid` of the `changes` event, and the remaining characters are the account address.

 As events do not dictate what emitted them, it is imperative to track the path in `changes` to determine the source of an event.
 In particular, each `CoinStore<T>` has both a `WithdrawEvent` and a `DepositEvent`, based upon the type of coin.
-In order to determine which coin based upon a transaction, an indexer can compare the `guid::creation_num` in a `changes` event combined with the address to the `key` for events in `events`.
+In order to determine which coin type is used in a transaction, an indexer can compare the `guid::creation_num` in a `changes` event combined with the address to the `key` for events in `events`.

 Using the above example, `events[1].guid` is equivalent to `changes[0].data.data.deposit_events.guid`, which is `{"addr": "0x5098df8e7969b58ab3bd2d440c6203f64c60a1fd5c08b9d4abe6ae4216246c3e", "creation_num": "2"}`.